Therapy for NYC Professionals Who Feel Burned Out and Hopeless

 - Emotional volatility: Irritability or snapping at minor events, like subway delays or traffic

-- Detachment: Lack of engagement or motivation in work or personal life
+- Detachment: Lack of engagement or motivation in your work or personal life

 - Perfectionism: Constant pressure to excel in all areas and unhealthy comparisons with peers